Guide to fixed-rate mortgages

 Because of this, it’s a good idea to think about remortgaging a few months before your fixed rate ends.

-Most mortgage deals can be booked up to six months in advance, so speak to a mortgage adviser to help you compare rates and fees for both fixed-rate and variable mortgages.
+Most mortgage deals can be booked up to six months in advance, so start comparing rates and fees for both fixed-rate and variable mortgages early.